-Growing up in an immigrant home, mental health was never a topic of much discussion and concepts of therapy or counselling were viewed with deep suspicion.
-But a few years ago, into her adult years, mental health suddenly became front and centre as her family dealt with a personal sadness.
+Growing up in an immigrant home, mental health was never a topic of much discussion and concepts of therapy or counseling were viewed with deep suspicion.
+But a few years ago, into her adult years, mental health suddenly became front and centre as her family dealt with personal sadness.

 As she dealt with the family issues, Nadia began to research and read up on mental health first in an attempt to better educate herself and then to help her family members understand and cope with what was happening.

 Through her experiences, Nadia realized that although the concept of mental health and well being was gaining importance, especially in the Western, developed countries, society as a whole still tends to regard the topic with mistrust and wariness.
 Nobody ever understands the immense impact a mental disorder can have on family members and those closest to the suffering individual and how important it is to pick up on early signs and get help right away.
 Since that experience, Nadia has focused more on writing about mental health issues in an attempt to raise awareness and educate people.
 She is a valued contributor to the site BetterHelp.com/advice.

 Nadia is an Honours Graduate from the University of McGill.
 She studied Social Sciences and instead of getting a Masters, she decided to start working and earn a certificate in Creative Writing on the side.
 Life, marriage, kids took over soon after and writing was placed on the back burner until a few years ago.

 “My Philosophy On Mental Health & Wellness”